msmolka/ZNetCS.AspNetCore.Authentication.Basic/README.md

 PM> Install-Package ZNetCS.AspNetCore.Authentication.Basic
 ```

+# Important change in 3.0.0
+The `OnValidatePrincipal` will not return `AuthenticationResult` any more.
+To simplify process can simply return `Task.CompletedTask`.
+Also to make success authentication `Principal` have to be assigned to `ValidatePrincipalContext` context.

 ## Usage

 When you install the package, it should be added to your `.csproj`.
 Alternatively, you can add it directly by adding: